hendkai/cut_youtube_to_word_video/README.md

 ## 💻 Installation and Execution
 (Here, include the steps for installation and how to run your scripts.)

+## 🛣️ Roadmap
+1. **Add Video Rating Model**: Implement a machine learning model to automatically rate the quality of word videos based on clarity and relevance.
+The model will also determine the ideal start and end times for each word segment, optimizing the accuracy of video slicing.
+To achieve this:
+   - Collect a dataset of word videos with annotations for quality, clarity, start, and end times.
+   - Train a supervised machine learning model, possibly a neural network, to predict these parameters.
+   - Integrate the model into the `cut_youtube_to_word_video.py` script to automatically adjust the slicing of videos.
+2.
+3.
+4.
+5.

 ---

 ⚠️ **Disclaimer**: This README is for illustrative purposes.
 Please adjust the content to fit your actual project's description and requirements.